stepansnigirev/seed-modifier/README.md

 # Todo:

+- write normal readme.md file
 - BIP39
-  - replace words
-  - extend length if necessary
+  - extend length if number of words is wrong (based on hash)
-- make seed generation
-  + html layout
-  + detect type of the seed
-  - separate view and logic
+- refactor code to separate view and logic functions
-  - highlight changes
-- detect typos (words not from the list)
-- all types of seeds (01, 100, 101, bip39, check trezor etc)
-- detect language
+- add different languages support
+- test with other wallets
 - python implementation